Lower Bounds on Syntactic Logic Expressions for Optimization Problems and Duality using Lagrangian Dual to characterize optimality conditions: Conclusions

+In this manuscript, we have shown that while all polynomially solvable decision problems can be expressed as universal ($\Pi_1$) Horn sentences, if $P \neq NP$, optimisation problems defy such a characterisation, in the framework defined in expression (\ref{eq:maxDef}).
+We showed this by demonstrating that even a $\Pi_0$ Horn formula is unable to guarantee polynomial time solvability (assuming that P $\not=$ NP). ~In addition, by connecting descriptive complexity with optimisation duality, we have shown how a certain class of optimisation problems can be solved by a single call to a decision Turing machine, and presented two examples.
+What we have shown here may just be the beginning; exploring relationships between duality and finite model theory could provide more interesting results in complexity theory.

-We thank James Gate and Iain Stewart at the University of Durham (UK) for motivating us towards this line of research.
-A part of this work was carried out while one of the authors was visiting the National Cheng Kung University (NCKU) in Taiwan on a visiting fellowship.
-Support from NCKU is gratefully acknowledged.
+\bf{Acknowledgements}.
+I thank James Gate and Iain Stewart at the University of Durham (UK) for motivating me towards this line of research.
+A part of this work was carried out while I was visiting the National Cheng Kung University (NCKU) in Taiwan on a visiting fellowship; support from NCKU is gratefully acknowledged.
+Research also supported by grants from the National Natural Science Foundation of China (No. 11071158) and the Key Disciplines of Shanghai Municipality (No. S30104).